PatrickKyei/PatrickKyei.github.io/_posts/Public/2026-02-11-how-to-cure-yourself-of-brain-rot-3-habits-3-months.md

 ---
-title: How To Cure Yourself Of Brain Rot (3 Habits, 3 Months)
+title: How to cure yourself of brain rot (3 habits, 3 months)
-description: Develop a meaningful lifestyele
+description: Develop a meaningful lifestyle.
 date: 2026-02-11
 feed: show
 image: